Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 • It is not necessary for harm to have already occurred to adopt protective measures for minors.

-The Case of A.A.: Assessments and Critiques
+The Case of A.A.: Assessments and Criticisms

 Conclusion